Emo-gml/EmoBench-M/README.md

   year={2025}
   }
 ```
+🔥Please contact huhe@gml.ac.cn
+ if you wish to contribute to the leaderboard or encounter any issues.
 If you use the **EmoBench-M** or find any of the following datasets helpful for your research, please consider citing the corresponding papers:

 ```bibtex